axsh/openvnet/docs/content/index.md

 # What is OpenVNet?

-OpenVNet is what you would call a network hypervisor.
-A network hypervisor provides a layer of abstraction on top of existing network hardware.
-Network engineers become able to create any network topology that they have in mind, without taking the existing hardware into account.
+OpenVNet is what you would call a network hypervisor or [software-defined networking](https://en.wikipedia.org/wiki/Software-defined_networking).
+It is basically is to networking what virtual machines are to servers.
+Network engineers become able to create any network topology that they have in mind, without changing the hardware that's in place.
+Visit the [OpenVNet concept](concept) page to learn more.

 OpenVNet is free open source software.
 The source is [freely available on Github](https://github.com/axsh/openvnet).
 Everybody is welcome to contribute to development and the software can be freely distributed.
 (Within the rules of the LGPL license)